 - Sandbag – To act in a way that causes your teammates to be caught or lose, or to otherwise intentionally lose the game.
 Sometimes done in order to lower one’s rank.

 - Slug – When a Killer leaves a Survivor on the ground in the dying state instead of picking them up.

 - Snowball – A momentum lead that continues to build, like a snowball rolling down a hill.
 Usually refers to Killer leads.

 - Stretched – Refers to when Survivors play with stretched resolution that allows them to see over obstacles they usually wouldn’t.
-(Note that This is cheating, and you shouldn’t do it.)
+(This was cheating, and has been removed from the game.)